Below is a list of Frequently Asked Questions – FAQ.

 Do you travel to the client?

-For chair massages our licensed massage therapists will travel to your event although for events outside of Dubuque there can be an added travel charge.
-For table massages we have clients come to our Dubuque, IA office location and do not travel to people’s homes.
+For chair massages, our licensed massage therapists will travel to your event.
+In regards to events outside of Dubuque, there can be an added travel charge.
+For table massages we have clients come to our Dubuque, IA office location with the exception of our onsite company table massages.
+We do not travel to people’s homes.

 What is the area clients usually drive from to receive massages?

-Considering the specialized type of massage that Dubuque Massage Therapy LLC offers some clients have traveled around an hour to their appointments in Dubuque.
-Furthermore, examples of where clients have driven from to get massage include:
+Considering the specialized type of massage that Dubuque Massage Therapy LLC offers some clients have traveled more than an hour to their appointments in Dubuque.
+Furthermore, examples of where clients have driven to get massage include:

 - Dubuque, Iowa